hr0405/YouTubeShorts-Appropriateness_Classifier/README.md

 ```

 ### 5. **Train Classifier**:
 A Random Forest classifier is trained on labeled data and used to classify new videos.
+**-----Important: Do not run this if you do not have the specified csv file containing the processesed data in the mentioned location----**

 ```python
 def classify_video(features):